 Falls are usually caused by a combination of several risk factors that threaten our ability to carry out the activities of daily living safely and securely.
 Many risk factors affect our balance and gait (the ability to walk).
+In general, the risk of fall increases with the number of risk factors.
 These factors include physical risk factors related to your body, habits or lifestyle risk factors, and environmental risk factors.

 Physical Risk Factors